 We are exposed to changes in interest rates as a result of the outstanding balance under the Amended First Lien Term Loan Facility, as well as any borrowings under the Amended Revolving Credit Facility.
-Primary exposures include movements in LIBOR and SOFR.
+Primary exposures include increases in LIBOR and SOFR, which increase the interest rate we pay on the outstanding principal balance of our debt.
 The nature and amount of our long-term debt can be expected to vary as a result of future business requirements, market conditions and other factors.
+Any increases in our outstanding indebtedness will amplify the effects of increased interest rates.
 Rising interest rates could also limit our ability to refinance our debt when it matures or cause us to pay higher interest rates upon refinancing and increase interest expense on refinanced indebtedness.

-As of March 31, 2023, the outstanding principal balance of \$697.4 million on the Amended First Lien Term Loan Facility was subject to variable interest rates.
+As of June 30, 2023, the outstanding principal balance of \$695.3 million on the Amended First Lien Term Loan Facility was subject to variable interest rates.
 Based upon a sensitivity analysis, a hypothetical 1% change in interest rates on our debt outstanding would change our annual interest expense by approximately \$7.0 million.

 The last publication date of LIBOR rates against various currencies by the Financial Conduct Authority in the United Kingdom was December 31, 2021, with the publication of certain United States dollar rates being phased out after June 30, 2023.
+The Financial Conduct Authority recently required the continued publishing of "synthetic" 1-, 3- and 6-month U.S.-dollar LIBOR for a period of 15 months after June 30, 2023, for use in certain cases to aid in the transition.
 We have negotiated terms in consideration of this discontinuation and do not expect that the discontinuation of the LIBOR rate, including any legal or regulatory changes made in response to its future phase out, will have a material impact on our liquidity or results of operations.